bplaat/music-dl/README.md

 # BassieBAS's Album Downloader
-A Python script / tool that downloads complete albums via the YouTube API and youtube-dl with the right metadata via the Deezer API
+A Python script / tool that downloads complete albums via yt-dlp with the right metadata from the Deezer API

 ## Installation
 You need to install the `mutagen` Python package: